piskvorky/gensim/docs/_sources/intro.txt

         still vectors -- they only differ in what the questions and answers are.
-        The transformation is automatically learned from the traning :term:`corpus`, without human supervision, and in hopes that the final document representation will be more compact and more useful (with similar documents having similar representations) than the initial one.
-The transformation process is also sometimes called *clustering* in machine learning terminology, or *noise reduction*, from signal processing.
+        The transformation is automatically learned from the traning :term:`corpus`, without human supervision, and in hopes that the final document representation will be more compact and more useful, with similar documents having similar representations.

 .. seealso::